A-Z OF JEWELLERY |

 Foil

-Silver, gold, or other color thin leaf of metal used to back imitation gemstones or faceted glass to improve their color and provide greater brilliance.
+Silver, gold, or other colour thin leaf of metal used to back imitation gemstones or faceted glass to improve their colour and provide greater brilliance.

 Freshwater Pearl